sgchun/nps/README.md

    ...
    ```

    To match SNPs between GWAS summary statistics and training and validation cohorts, NPS relies on the combination of chromosome, base position and alleles.
-All alleles are designated on the forward strand (+). **SNPID** or **rsid** will not be used.
+All alleles are designated on the forward strand (+).
+NPS ignores **SNPID** and **rsid**.
 The **alleleA** has to match **ref** allele, and the **alleleB** has to match **alt** allele in the GWAS summary statistics.
 The allelic dosage counts the genetic dosage of **alleleB** in each individual.
 Markers are expected to be in the order of **position**.

-3. **Training sample IDs in PLINK .fam format.** The samples in the .fam file should appear in the exactly same order as the samples in the training genotype files.
-This is *space-separated* six-column text file without a header.
+3. **Training sample IDs in the PLINK .fam format.** The samples in the .fam file should appear in the exactly same order as the samples in the training genotype files.
+This is *space-separated* six-column text file without a column header.
 The phenotype information in this file will be ignored.
-See [here](https://www.cog-genomics.org/plink2/formats#fam) for the details on the format.
+See [PLINK documentation](https://www.cog-genomics.org/plink2/formats#fam) for the details on the format.
    ```
    trainF2 trainI2 0 0 0 -9
    trainF3 trainI3 0 0 0 -9